sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/winscp-sftpplus-guide.rst

 `scp` does not support folder listing, folder creation, folder removal, and file removal.

-WinSCP cannot be used together with SFTPPlus server to do SCP based transfers.
+WinSCP cannot be used together with SFTPPlus server to do SCP-based transfers.
 This is because the SCP server implementation on SFTPPlus Server only allows the standard `scp` command.